-Several students are selected each year for campus employment assignments in the Portland Center of George Fox University.
+Several seminary students are selected each year for campus employment assignments in the Portland Center of George Fox University.
 These positions vary throughout the year depending on the staffing needs.
 Both financial need and qualifications for the position are considered.
-Applications are available from the Office of Enrollment Services.
+Applications are available from the Seminary Enrollment Office.
 A campus employment student must be a registered student.
-Remuneration will be at the established University workstudy rates.
+Remuneration will be at the established University student employment rates.

-Other Scholarship Programs for WES Students
+Other Scholarship Programs for Seminary Students